CR3Swapper/bluepill/README.md

 All mapping required to translate and map a page must be done with either the `map_type::src` or `map_type::dest`.
 This makes it so if you have already mapped a page with `map_type::dest` the PTE mapping that page will not be used to map the `map_type::src` page.

-# Demo - VDM Integration, Physical Memory Read/Write, Virtual Memory Read/Write
+# Demo - VDM Integration, Physical/Virtual Memory Read/Write

 <div align="center">
   <img width="1000" height="auto" src="https://githacks.org/_xeroxz/bluepill/-/raw/37484f6966c18eb371e819b32ef60334b98ea0b3/screenshots/demo.png"/>